-Research conducted on prison inmates shows many of them were abused as children and/or grew up in an environment where one or both of their parents abused a substance.
-Children who grow up in a home where at least one parent abuses a substance are 3-4 times more likely to developdrug or alcohol addiction themselves.
-These children are more likely to develop the following as well:
+Research conducted on prison inmates shows many of them were abused as children and/or grew up in an environment where one or both of their parents had a substance use disorder.5 Children who grow up in a home where at least one parent misuses a substance are 3-4 times more likely to develop drug or alcohol addiction themselves.6 These children are more likely to develop the following as well:

 - Eating disorders

 If a parent is suffering from addiction, professional help is needed – both for the individual’s own health and for the health of the children.
 For some parents, an outpatient treatment program makes sense, so they can remain in their own home with their children the majority of the time.

 In outpatient treatment, the person will attend rehab during the day a few times per week, though sometimes they will attend every day.
 Each night they will return home to their residence.
 Since there are different levels of outpatient treatment, some parents may participate in partial-day programs so they can pick their kids up from school every day.

 In some instances, such as in cases of severe or long-term addictions, outpatient treatment may be insufficient.
 In an inpatient program, patients reside on site for the duration of the program, receiving 24-hour care and supervision.
 This is the most intensive level of treatment.

 If a parent must attend residential treatment, other care will need to be arranged for their children.
 Generally, children won’t be able to visit their parent for at least the first week, allowing the parent time to focus on withdrawal and the very earliest stage of recovery.
 Most treatment programs will then incorporate children into the recovery process, such as via family therapy and family events.

 Single parents may think there isn’t a way to attend an inpatient rehab since they have nobody to watch their children.
 On the other hand, they might fear losing their child if they check into an inpatient program.